docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ### Vagrantfile: Network

-We want to have connection to the world.

 ~~~
 config.vm.network "public_network"
 ~~~

+We want to have connection to the world.
+So we setup the public network.

 If you like to have a private network too, where you can set a static ip and e.g. running another ansible playbook against or test if the service is available, this could also be done easily: